calculquebec/cq-formation-cip201/doc/en/monitoring/user-portal.rst

 Clicking on one of the job identifiers takes you to a page displaying all `available information about the job
 <https://docs.alliancecan.ca/wiki/Portail#Page_d'une_t%C3%A2che_CPU>`__
-(at the time of writing, the wiki page is only available in French):
+(at the time of writing, that wiki page is only available in French):

 - The loaded modules, if any.
 - If applicable, one or more diagnostic messages giving suggestions for